Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Introduction

-As to the goal of modeling many potentially collinear predictors, perhaps with non-linear associations with recurrent event outcomes, we are drawn to the nonparametric nature of random forest algorithms.
-Machine learning methods, and in particular random forest algorithms, have gained widespread acceptance as a method of building predictions based on complex relationships of biomarkers (first proposed by \cite{CanonicalCART}, applied more recently in statistical literature such as \citet{JASArf4}, \citet{JASArf3}, \citet{zhao2020incorporating}, \citet{JASArf1}, \citet{JASArf2}, and reviewed in \citet{JoesPaper}).
+As to the goal of dynamically predicting recurrent event risk based on traditional censored recurrent event data with many potentially colinear predictors, perhaps with non-linear associations with recurrent event outcomes, we are drawn to the nonparametric nature of random forest algorithms.
+Machine learning methods, and in particular random forest algorithms, have gained widespread acceptance as a method of building predictions based on complex relationships of biomarkers (first proposed by \cite{CanonicalCART}, applied more recently in statistical literature such as \citet{zhao2020incorporating}, \citet{JASArf1}, and reviewed in \citet{JoesPaper}).
 These algorithms naturally accommodate non-canonical relationships between covariates and outcomes, an attractive feature in an age of increasingly high-dimensional data where a traditional modeler cannot realistically find all the interactions, higher-order covariates and non-linear patterns that may be predictive of an outcome.
 By using information across different sets of covariates within each of the generated trees of a random forest, a modeler can side-step several traditional pitfalls of parametric and semi-parametric models: (1) multicolinearity of predictors and (2) limited ability to include a large number of covariates.
-In particular, \citet{zhao2020incorporating} showed that for a single event time, imposing a censored longitudinal data structure introduced by \citet{TayobMurray:Biostat:2015} and incorporating ideas from pseudo-observation literature, random forest regression can address nonlinear relationships and interactions between covariates and outcomes for dynamic prediction of event-free periods.
+In particular, \citet{zhao2020incorporating} showed that for a single event time, imposing a censored longitudinal data structure introduced by \citet{TayobMurray:Biostat:2015} and incorporating ideas from pseudo-observation literature, random forest regression can address nonlinear relationships between covariates and outcomes for dynamic prediction of event-free periods.
+Machine learning methods for censored recurrent event data are still in their infancy; we are not aware of any machine learning methods available for the analysis of recurrent event data.

-In our manuscript we incorporate ideas from \citet{Xia:StatMed:2019:regression}, who propose a censored longitudinal data structure for the analysis of recurrent event data.
-The Xia, Murray and Tayob (XMT) model estimates restricted mean time-to-next-recurrent-event based on clinical characteristics.
-As part of this manuscript, we will develop a modified version of the XMT model that instead estimates event-free probabilities over $\tau$-duration follow-up windows.
-This more standard regression approach to prediction will be compared to a novel random forest dynamic prediction model for potentially censored recurrent event data that we introduce in this manuscript and recommend when prediction is the primary goal of analysis and when many covariates are available.
-For both of these modeling approaches, we explore the importance of patient-specific historical event-rate as a predictor.
-To date, we are not aware of any methods for dynamic prediction applicable to censored recurrent event data.